To logout click here.

 A. Section 3375.22 Ohio Revised Code

 In any county in which there has been created a county library district, the free public library of said district shall be under the control and management of a board of library trustees consisting of seven members.
 Such trustees shall be qualified electors of the library district or county.
 Three shall be appointed by the judges of the court of common pleas and four shall be appointed by the board of county commissioners of the county in which said district is situated.
 The term of office of said trustees shall be seven years, except that at the first appointment the terms of those appointed by the judges shall expire in two, four, and six years respectively, and the terms of those appointed by the board of county commissioners shall expire in one, three, five, and seven years respectively.
 Any appointment made to fill a vacancy shall be made by the same body which appointed the trustee whose place has become vacant and shall be for his unexpired term.
 The successor of any trustee of any county library district shall be appointed by the same board or officers which appointed his predecessor and all subsequent appointments shall be for seven years.
 The members of such board of library trustees shall serve without compensation but shall be reimbursed for their actual and necessary expenses incurred in the performance of their duties.
+The Board of Trustees works as a team bringing special skills and community representation to the Board discussions and policy making.
+A Trustee must place the Preble County District Library's interest above any self-interest or particular branch or partisan group.
+The Trustees are expected to act fairly and independently to further the American Library Association's Bill of Rights and advances the best interest of the Preble County District Library.
+Trustees must evidence the qualities of team players that further the effective working of the entire Board and therefore the library as a whole.
 Such board of library trustees shall organize in accordance with section 3375.32 of the Revised Code.
 Such board of library trustees shall have the control and management of the county district free public library and in the exercise of such control and management shall be governed by sections 3375.33 to 3375.41, inclusive, of the Revised Code.

 In order to all the Preble County District Library Board of Trustees to remain a healthy and fresh body, the term for Board membership may not exceed two (2) consecutive terms.